fangweiliang/mqttnetwiki/Upgrading-guide.md

 # From 3.0.5 to 3.0.6:

 ## General:
 * There is a new `Dictionary<object, object>` called `SessionItems`.
-It allows to store custom data in the session and is available in all interceptors:
+It allows to store custom data in the session and is available in all interceptors.
+For more examples, check https://github.com/chkr1011/MQTTnet/wiki/Server#storing-data-in-the-session.

 # From 3.0.3 to 3.0.5: